-The community is currently using a local river as the primary water source for drinking, cleaning, taking care of animals and cooking.
-This water source has led to chronic waterborne diseases.
+The community was using a local river as the primary water source for drinking, cleaning, taking care of animals and cooking which caused chronic cycle of water borne diseases

-In 2019, a clean water source will be constructed with a 4km pipe bringing clean water into the centre of the community.
+In 2019, a spring-cap clean water s system was constructed with a 4km pipe bringing clean water into the centre of the community.

 GPS Coordinates: 5.16521, 40.90183

-The current population is 291 households, with 2,616 individuals.
-The net enrolment rate in school is very low at 22%.
-Currently the community has no classrooms, only two open air classrooms and no library or latrine.
-There is no potable water in the school and the community is currently using water from the local river and ponds.
-We will be contsructing a shallow well and a new school with early childhood education building, latrines and a new library.
+The net enrolment rate in school was very low at 22%.
+The local school was no more than only two open air classrooms and no library or latrine.
+There was no potable water in the school and the community was using water from the local river and ponds.
+We constructed a shallow well and a new school with early childhood education building, latrines and a new library.

 GPS Coordinates: 12.925113,39.539957

 The community of Adiarbaeate is located in the Tigray region of Ethiopia and is on a very dry land.
-Girls and women have to walk for hours every day to find the next water source.
-We are working towards constructing a shallow well within the community for clean water source.
+Girls and women had to walk for hours every day to find the next water source.
+We worked to build a shallow well within the community for clean water source.